Articles > Windows XP

 According to its policy, Microsoft will say

-that the "end of life" of Windows 9 is a few years after its introduction, before any defects and vulnerabilities have been found.
+that the "end of life" of Windows 10 is a few years after its introduction, even if many vulnerabilities have been found and fixed.

 Microsoft sells each new version of

 Microsoft Windows as an entirely new operating